 Gurnee (three hours)

-With the opening of the Great Wolf Lodge in proximity to Six Flags Great America and nearby Gurnee Mills Shopping Center, you can fill several days in Gurnee.
+With Great Wolf Lodge in proximity to Six Flags Great America and nearby Gurnee Mills Shopping Center, you can fill several days in Gurnee.
 We hear it’s worth it to buy a season pass to Six Flags Great America if you’re going to go even two days, so while it’s not an inexpensive trip, you certainly can pack in a lot depending on how many days you have.

 Madison, Wis. (three hours, 30 minutes)